It will only take 9 minutes to read this post!

 “A journey of a thousand miles begins with a single step….”

 – Chinese proverb

-For most people whose native language is English, learning a language is not only difficult and time consuming, but often not worth the time and effort because ‘everyone speaks English’.
-Having lived in China for almost 4 years now, I can tell you confidently that everyone DOES NOT speak English, further more have no reason to learn it.
-We, on the other hands the remaining 5.8 billion people on the planet, certainly do have several good reasons why we should learn Chinese, here are just 8 Reasons Why You Should Learn Chinese:
+For most people whose native language is English, learning a language is not only difficult and time-consuming, but often not worth the time and effort because ‘everyone speaks English’.
+Having lived in China for almost 4 years now, I can tell you confidently that everyone DOES NOT speak English, furthermore have no reason to learn it.
+We, on the other hand, the remaining 5.8 billion people on the planet, certainly do have several good reasons why we should learn Chinese, here are just 8 Reasons Why You Should Learn Chinese:

 1. Chinese is the most widely spoken and fastest growing language in the world.

 I know literally every blog post you find about learning Chinese will have this as the first reason to learn Chinese.
 But rightly so; if you’re going to learn another language, why not make it the one that almost ¼ of the world already speaks!
 Ok, so you might be thinking, I’m never going to China, but you might go to Singapore or Taiwan where Chinese is also widely spoken.
 Not only that, but Chinese folk are living all over the world: in Canada, Australia and the USA to name a few.
 In many states in the USA, people learn Spanish because of the high population of Spanish speakers, wouldn’t it be nice to speak to your Chinese neighbours…?

 Not to mention students; statistics show that Chinese students make up 19.8% of all international students studying in the UK.
 And whilst they may be in the UK to practice their English, a ‘你好‘ or a ’谢谢‘ once in a while might make them feel a little more at home…

 Chinese is now also being taught in many schools in the USA because chances are those kids will need to speak it (even just a little) in the future.